CaseyDeriso/CaseyDeriso/README.md

 ### I'm a Full Stack Web Developer at The University of Texas at Austin

 - 🤘🏽 I work with the Texas Development department as a Software Developer/Analyst.
-- 📚 My current pet project is a mobile app for plant lovers built with the MERN stack!
+- 📚 My current pet project is a mobile app for plant lovers built with the react!
 - 🧗🏽‍♂️ I enjoy rock climbing in my spare time.

 ---